How to install the Profitwell snippet using Google Tag Manager with two containers

 Marketing Site

-3. Paste the following, replacing PUBLIC_API_TOKEN_HERE with your public API token
+3. Paste the Marketing Site snippet, replacing PUBLIC_API_TOKEN_HERE with your public API token:

 <script id="profitwell-js" data-pw-auth="PUBLIC_API_TOKEN_HERE">